-American interdisciplinary artist Michelle Jaffé creates immersive works that prompt active listening.
+American sculptor and intermedia artist Michelle Jaffé creates time-based experiential and immersive works that prompt active listening and awareness in space.
 Her sculpture, sound and video installations present complex experiential propositions.
 To enter them, can increase awareness of the volatile structures percolating in the underbelly of society.
-Jaffé sculpts sound in space, through cutting edge programing in SuperCollider, Reaper, Max & speaker technologies of Holosonic & Wave Field Synthesis.
+Jaffé sculpts sound in space, through cutting edge programing in SuperCollider, Reaper, Max & speaker technologies of Holosonic & Wave Field Synthesis and geo-location through Wi-Fi, Cellular Data, UWB and Bluetooth.
 She works with sound to expand sculptural experience, as a gestalt to forge new neural connections, by engaging mind, body & limbic brain simultaneously.

 Seminal influences: at a young age, Jaffé was transported by the immensity of Stanley Kubrick’s vision for “2001”: powerful images paired with compelling sound design.
 Other influences are LaMonte Young's "Well Tuned Piano" where overtones hang in the air as cumulative vibrational mass; and experiencing the physical, disorienting effect of Richard Serra’s “Tilted Arcs”.
 Jaffé shares a sensibility for scale with Jackson Pollock and a sense for the comedic and the theatrical with Oskar Schlemmer, Robert Wilson and Pina Bausch.